Burnett Foundation Aotearoa

-Burnett Foundation Aotearoa (formerly the New Zealand AIDS Foundation (NZAF)) is New Zealand’s national HIV prevention and healthcare organisation.
+Burnett Foundation Aotearoa (formerly the New Zealand AIDS Foundation (NZAF)) is New Zealand’s national HIV prevention organisation.
 Its funding is derived from grants, donations and the Ministry of Health.

 Burnett Foundation Aotearoa has a vision of ‘an Aotearoa with zero new HIV transmissions, where people living with HIV thrive, and rainbow and takatāpui communities enjoy great mental and sexual health’ and aims to achieve this by preventing the transmission of HIV and supporting people affected by HIV and AIDS.

 History

 Founded in 1985, the New Zealand AIDS Foundation has grown from the response of New Zealand’s gay communities to the impending HIV epidemic.
 It grew from the national AIDS Support Network established in 1984 by Bruce Burnett, Bill Logan and Phil Parkinson.

-From its earliest days as a grassroots movement, the NZAF provides a New Zealand response to HIV, bringing history, passion, knowledge, and diversity to fight the emerging trends of the HIV epidemic.
+From its earliest days as a grassroots movement, the NZAF has provided a New Zealand response to HIV, bringing history, passion, knowledge, and diversity to fight the emerging trends of the HIV epidemic.

 During 2009, the NZAF introduced the NZAF HIV Prevention Plan 2009-2014; a significant review and redesign of the population health programme.
 The plan includes a clear focus on building a condom culture in New Zealand.
-Get it On! is the new social marketing programme developed and supported by the NZAF that is committed to doing that.
+Get it On! is the new social marketing programme developed and supported by the NZAF, which is committed to doing that.
 An important part of this programme is the largest gay community event in New Zealand, the Big Gay Out.

-In June 2022 NZAF rebranded to Burnett Foundation Aotearoa, in part to honour Bruce Burnett, one of the first people living with AIDS in New Zealand, but also to reflect the evolving work that the organisation does.
+In June 2022, the NZAF rebranded to Burnett Foundation Aotearoa, in part to honour Bruce Burnett, one of the first people living with AIDS in New Zealand, but also to reflect the evolving work that the organisation does.

 Programmes

-Burnett Foundation Aotearoa provides health and support services to people with HIV to maximise their health and their ability to maintain safe sexual practice, and HIV prevention programmes targeted at the communities most at risk, including HIV and syphilis rapid testing and sexual health clinics.
-Burnett Foundation Aotearoa also undertakes research, strategic analysis and policy advice.
+Burnett Foundation Aotearoa provides health and support services to people with HIV to maximise their health and their ability to maintain safe sexual practice and HIV prevention programmes targeted at the communities most at risk, including HIV and syphilis rapid testing and sexual health clinics.
+Burnett Foundation Aotearoa historically also undertook research and policy advice.

 The national office of Burnett Foundation Aotearoa is in Auckland, and there are regional centres in Christchurch and Wellington.
-They employs more than 40 staff and has well over 100 regular volunteers.
+They employ more than 30 staff and have well over 100 regular volunteers.
 There are also trained professional contractors providing HIV and syphilis rapid testing and counselling in many other regions across New Zealand.

 Outside of New Zealand, Burnett Foundation Aotearoa manages an international development programme working with partners in the Pacific committed to the rights and health of Pacific men who have sex with men and transgender people.